Are you wondering why people visit your art website, but no one is purchasing your artwork?

 Topic Checkoff List

-When you write your description, it will be easier for you to stay focused on the description’s core elements rather than wandering off.
+When it is time to write, it will be easier to stay focused on the description’s core elements rather than wander off.

 Here are just a few topic ideas that you might want on your list:

 - What style is your art?

 - What does your art mean to you?

 - What inspired you to create art?

-- What techniques did you use to create the art?
+- What techniques did you use to make the art?